Internships in London

 Participation in an international internship allows students to experience the benefits of studying abroad while also gaining real-world professional work experience.
 Only a small percentage of students study abroad – and even fewer intern abroad - so participation in an internship overseas can give you the professional advantage you need to succeed by giving you in demand global skills.
 The University of Kansas (KU) has partnered with CAPA, an internship and study abroad program provider, to offer high-quality placements in London, England.
 The internships, for which you earn academic credit from KU, are unpaid.
 They are available in a wide-range of fields including the arts, business, communication, economics, journalism, politics, healthcare, social policy, and hospitality.
 Other fields are available on a more limited basis so if your field is not listed, please inquire with the Office of Study Abroad (OSA).

 CAPA strives to place students in internships that directly relate to their course of study, thus ensuring the quality and academic relevance.
 Placements are based on student skills, interests, and professional goals as well as the project needs and work cycles of internship sponsors.
 The companies and organizations selected as internship sites are carefully monitored by site visits and student assessment.

-Learn more about the placement process in the CAPA London Internship Handbook.
+Learn more about the placement process in the CAPA Global Internship Application Guide

-The London Program is 8 weeks in length.
+The London Program is 7.5 weeks in length.
 Orientation will take place during the first week and will include a welcome reception, a neighborhood walking tour, a half-day city tour, and confirmation interview.
 Students will also participate in two full-day excursions including one to Stonehenge & Bath and a second of their choosing.